 Within Placer County, on an average year, about 800 kids experience substantiated abuse or neglect, and over 200 of them are removed from their homes.

 Child Advocates of Placer County received its non-profit status in 2004 with the mission to establish the Court Appointed Special Advocate (CASA) program for the Placer County Juvenile Dependency Court.
 We began slowly, serving fewer than 30 children in 2006.
 Then in 2007 we turned a corner, and by year’s end we had 49 volunteers serving 67 children.
-That growth trend continues today, in 2014-2015 we provided CASA volunteers and Mentors to 447 foster children and 101 at-risk youth and former foster youth, a 15% increase over the number we served in 2013-2014.
+That growth trend continues today, and since 2017 we have been able to assign CASA volunteers to over 90% of the foster youth in Placer County (our CASA volunteers served 355 foster children and probation youth in 2017-18).

 Our success with CASA led the Placer County Office of Education to award us a two-year grant to create the Adult-to-Youth Mentors (A2Y) program in 2009, which is now called the Youth Mentor Program.
-Then in 2010 we received funding for Placer First 5 to create Family Mentors, where we take volunteers and specifically train them to serve at-risk parents.
-In 2016, we launched our K9’s 4 Kids Program to support youth in stressful enviornments.
+Then in 2010 we received funding from Placer First 5 to create Family Mentors, where we take volunteers and specifically train them to serve at-risk parents.
+In 2016, we launched our K9’s 4 Kids Program to support youth in stressful environments.